-Time and again, developers fail to compare gem or ruby version numbers correctly.
+Time and again, and again, developers fail to compare gem or ruby version numbers correctly.
 It’s an easy mistake to make.

 There’s a great post that comes up on top of Google that recommends using